-With the second spout my jaw dropped as I realized I wasn’t looking at the gray whale I was expecting to see, but an orca, flashing black and white in the morning sun as it surfaced and dove again.
-Also known as “killer whales,” the first was soon joined by another, and then another, and another … and then a harbor seal appeared in their midst … and then … oh my.
+With the second spout, my jaw dropped as I realized I wasn’t looking at the gray whale I was expecting to see, but an orca, flashing black-and-white in the morning sun as it surfaced and dove again.
+Also called “killer whales,” the first was soon joined by another, and then another, and another … and then a harbor seal appeared in their midst … and then … oh my.

 What a fascinating encounter!
-From “being there” in the moment, to later reviewing the video frame-by-frame to watch again what really happened, to learning more about the history of orca pod T068, and now, being able to share it all with you — sometimes I just have to pinch myself.
-There’s always something beautiful happening on Nature’s Coast, and as often as I can, I try to be there when it does.
+From “being there” in the moment, to later reviewing the video frame-by-frame to watch again what really happened, to learning more about the history of orca pod T68C, and now, being able to share it all with you — sometimes I just have to pinch myself.